usbong/documentation/Usbong/company/HR/Traineeship.md

 c) conducting Quality Assurance (QA) of our products/services</br>
 d) developing new and add-on software using existing tools</br></br>

-Given that we're a software company, the intern/trainee/apprentice ought to be able to understand software development.</br>
+Given that we're a computer services company, the intern/trainee/apprentice ought to be able to understand computer software development.</br>
 Having said this, besides the technical aspect, we've learned that the person should also understand business.

 ### 2) There's specialist theoretical instruction.</br>